About the New York City Marathon:

 - Route Map: https://www.tcsnycmarathon.org/sites/default/files/TCSNYCM17%20CourseMap_web%20v2.pdf (requires Adobe Acrobat Reader)

 - Phone: 212-423-2249

 Tips For Being in the New York City Marathon:

 - All runners must be at least 18 years old at the time of the race.

 - There is a general-entry lottery for race participants.
-The deadline for the 2016 lottery was February 21.
-Drawings were conducted on March 8, 2016 for runners in three categories: 1) NYC Metro residents 2) National runners and 3) International runners
+For 2018, the entry dates are January 15 to February 15, 2018.
+The drawing will be conducted on February 28, 2018 for runners in three categories: 1) NYC Metro residents 2) National runners and 3) International runners

 - There are also numerous spots available for runners who will be fundraising for charity.
 You need to choose a participating charity to get a guaranteed entry into the race and must meet the charity's minimum fundraising goals.
 Participating charities are ranked Gold, Silver, Bronze and Community, and offer amenities to runners that reflect the different level of participation (i.e. Gold level charities offer many VIP perks, while Community charities usually do not.)
 Typically the amount of fundraising required by participants in each charity also reflects the perks afforded to runners for that charity.
 In addition to race-day perks, you're also providing important funds and exposure for the charity, so choose one that is meaningful to you.

 Tips For Watching the New York City Marathon: